← All Articles

 Data Strategy and Infrastructure

-Automotive companies generate 25GB of data per vehicle per hour, but most lack infrastructure to process this at scale.
-Speakers should address the build-versus-buy decision for data platforms, explaining why companies like Rivian built custom data lakes while established OEMs often partner with AWS or Azure.
+Modern vehicles generate enormous amounts of data per hour of operation, but most automotive companies lack infrastructure to process this at scale.
+Speakers should address the build-versus-buy decision for data platforms, explaining why some newer EV companies built custom data lakes while established OEMs often partner with AWS, Azure, or Google Cloud.

 The most valuable presentations explain data architecture decisions.
 Should sensor data be processed at the edge or transmitted to the cloud?
 How do you balance real-time processing needs with bandwidth constraints?
-When Audi implemented their traffic light information system, they had to solve for 150-millisecond latency requirements while managing cellular data costs across millions of vehicles.
+These architectural choices have long-term implications that many automotive executives don't fully understand until a speaker walks them through the tradeoffs.

 Safety and Validation Approaches

-Waymo has driven 20 million autonomous miles on public roads, but their simulation platform has covered 20 billion miles.
+Waymo and other autonomous vehicle developers have driven millions of miles on public roads, but their simulation platforms have covered billions of simulated miles.
 Speakers must explain how companies validate AI behavior in scenarios too dangerous or rare to test physically.
 How do you ensure an AI system responds correctly to a child chasing a ball into the street when you can't ethically create that test scenario?

 The best speakers discuss validation frameworks that satisfy regulators, insurers, and consumers.
-When Cruise received California's first commercial autonomous taxi permit, they had to demonstrate their vehicles were 94% less likely to cause crashes than human drivers.
-This required new statistical methods for comparing AI to human performance across diverse conditions.
+When Cruise received California's commercial autonomous taxi permit, they had to demonstrate statistically that their vehicles performed better than human drivers across diverse conditions.
+This required new methods for comparing AI to human performance, a challenge that combines technical, statistical, and regulatory expertise.

 Business Model Transformation

-Tesla generates $600 million annually from over-the-air software updates, proving AI enables revenue streams beyond vehicle sales.
+Tesla generates substantial revenue from over-the-air software updates, proving AI enables revenue streams beyond vehicle sales.
 Speakers should explain how traditional automakers can capture similar opportunities without Tesla's vertically integrated approach.

-Chinese automaker Nio's battery-as-a-service model uses AI to optimize battery swapping stations, reducing the vehicle purchase price by $10,000 while generating $150 monthly recurring revenue.
-These models require rethinking dealer relationships, financing structures, and customer touchpoints.
+Chinese automakers have pioneered alternative models, such as Nio's battery-as-a-service approach, which uses AI to optimize battery swapping stations.
+These models require rethinking dealer relationships, financing structures, and customer touchpoints in ways that challenge century-old automotive business assumptions.

 Planning Logistics for Automotive AI Events